civetweb/civetweb/docs/UserManual.md

 certificate with the same subject name they should have extensions ".0", ".1", ".2" and so on respectively.

+### ssl\_cache\_timeout `-1`
+Allow caching of SSL/TLS sessions, so HTTPS connection from the same client to the same server can be established faster.
+A configuration value >0 activates session caching.
+The configuration value is the maximum lifetime of a cached session in seconds.
+The default is to deactivated session caching.

 ### ssl\_certificate
 Path to the SSL certificate file.
 This option is only required when at least one of the `listening\_ports` is SSL.
 The file must be in PEM format,